-- In a large sauté pan add the vegan butter and olive oil.
-Avocado oil will work too.
+- In a large saucepan, over medium heat, add vegan butter and olive oil.

-- Add the drained and soaked cashews, diced tomatoes, veggie broth, salt and pepper, and pasta water.
+- Add the onion and garlic to the pan.
+Once the onions are translucent, add the drained cashews, dice tomatoes, vegetable broth, salt, pepper, and pasta water.
 Let it all come to a light simmer.

-- Carefully add all of these ingredients into the blender.
+- Carefully add all of these ingredients into a blender.
 Blend well until all lumps are gone and the sauce is smooth and creamy.

-- Pour the sauce back into the sauté pan.
+- Pour the sauce back into the saucepan.

-- Grab a large mixing bowl and add the noodles.
-Reserve about 1 cup of sauce.
-Spoon the rest if the cashew cream over the noodles until they are very well coated in sauce.
+- Grab a large mixing bowl and add the cooked pasta.
+Spoon the cashew cream over the pasta until they are very well coated in sauce.
+Be sure to reserve about 1 cup of sauce.
 Gently fold in the shredded mozzarella cheese.

-- Add the sauced noodles into the spring form pan.
+- Add the saucy pasta into the spring form pan.
 You can also use a baking dish.

 - Cover with foil and bake for 25 minutes.

 - Remove from the oven and top with breadcrumbs, fresh grated parmesan cheese, and parsley.
 Let the pie cool for 10-15 minutes before you open the springform pan.
 You want the pasta to set and not fall apart upon releasing the spring.
 Top with reserved sauce and enjoy.